 Humor can be a great way to break through the stressful times and give you a moment to reset and get back to what you need to do.
 Think about it.
 Humor and having fun helps release dopamine in your brain which helps improve focus, increases our ability to be objective, and improves our overall brain power.
 Be sure and crack a few jokes today!

 Start with a small task

 Sometimes it’s hard to get back on task because we have a huge project to work on and we don’t know where to start.
 Start with a small task you know you can get done quickly and easily.
 Starting with a small task helps motivate you to take on another task and then another.

 Sometimes it just seems like everything is a mess.
 Our desk has stuff all over it, our car needs to be cleaned out, and my calendar doesn’t seem to have everything on it.
 A great way to get back on track is just to tidy up and get organized.
 Once everything is in place, it’s easier to get back on track with the task at hand.
 It also helps accomplish #4, doing a small task so we can move on!

 Take a moment to reset

-Use the Eisenhower Quadrant
+Use the Eisenhower Matrix

-The Eisenhower Quadrant comes from our 34th President, Dwight D. Eisenhower.
+The Eisenhower Matrix comes from our 34th President, Dwight D. Eisenhower.
 He said, “I have two kinds of problems, the urgent and the important.
-The urgent is not important and the important is never urgent.”
+The urgent is not important, and the important is never urgent.”
 By using this quadrant, we can determine what we need to get done next, what we can delegate, and what we can drop.
 You can watch a quick video here on how to use it.

 Sometimes we get so wrapped up in everything that needs to be done, we sit back and don’t do anything.
 To get back on track, sometimes it just takes us plowing through and working on what needs to be done instead of just thinking about it.